 From playing extensively with live bands in the past, he decided to experiment with writing on his own without any boundaries.
 Incorporating blisteringly heavy riffs, intense vocal performances, big grooves, unorthodox song writing and seriously excessive frequency manipulation at the forefront; this is a project that aims to take heavy music to more extreme and unexplored realms.

 IO is the result of those experiments.
 Produced, Performed & Mixed by the Man Himself.

 WARNING: THIS IS EXTREMELY HEAVY MUSIC!

 After releasing 3 Singles this year on all major streaming services, the first (aptly named) Day 1 dropped in late April, quickly followed by We Want It all in mid May and the monstrous Over?! at the end of May all gained him a noticeable amount of attention.
-From this solid base he plans to release his full-length debut album ‘Out of Knowhere’ in December 2019 - a 10 track slab of molten, modern metal that is set to challenge current understandings of heavy music.
-(You heard it here first!)
+From this solid base he released his full-length debut album ‘Out of Knowhere’ in December 2019 - a 10 track slab of molten, modern metal set to challenge all current understandings of heavy music.

 In December 2020 he released the 2 lead singles from his 2nd Full Length Album, Break It and No Forgiveness, No regrets.

 Savage, Vicious songs that step up the game both on sonic quality as well as creatively.

 Then it finally arrived, the 22nd January came in 2021, and with it, Mike's 2nd Full Length IO Album: